 PANEL: NATIONAL WILDFIRE IMPACTS/SOLUTIONS

-Topic: Cause and effects, what public and private sectors need to know, impact of climate change, and potential suggestions/solutions.
+Topic: What public and private sectors need to know, historical perspective, fire management/response, impacts of climate change, potential suggestions and solutions

 Alex Hoon, National Weather Service Reno Incident Meteorologist